A small organisation with a powerful reach

 Mafalda is part of the business transformation team, working with SMEs in London on their circular economy journey.
 She supports and strengthens our 300+ strong community of circular SMEs and those exploring the circular economy by making sure their voices are heard and that they have access to what they need.

-Mafalda Oliveira
+Mafalda Vasconcelos

 Business engagement lead